djey47/tduf-next/doc/RE/TDU2-xmb/README.md

 Thus, values contained in array must be read following indirection: at address `data table start + array start offset`.

+Concerning strings, there's nothing particular here; values are inlined with the classic ISO-8859-2 encoding, terminated with the ASCII \0 character.

 **Arrays**

 Content type is fetched from metadata section.
 Array values are stored inline, starting at start offset read in the parent object.